hiwad-aziz/kitti_deeplab/README.md

 # KITTI DeepLab
 Inference script and frozen inference graph with fine tuned weights for semantic segmentation on images from the KITTI dataset with TensorFlow.
-While the weights provided by the authors reach an mIoU of 44% on the validation set, the fine-tuned weights reach an mIoU of 72.73 %.
+While the weights provided by the DeepLab authors reach an mIoU of 44% on the KITTI validation set, the fine-tuned weights reach an mIoU of 72.73 %.

 ## Example output
 ##### Original image